suggap

 Plot

-Rose and her boyfriend Hart get into a motorcycle accident in the Quebec countryside, caused by a van parked in the middle of the road.
-While Hart suffers a broken hand, a separated shoulder and a concussion, Rose is severely injured and burned by the incident.
-They are both transported to the nearby Keloid Clinic for Plastic Surgery, where head doctor Dan Keloid decides to perform a radical new procedure on Rose.
-He uses morphogenetically neutral grafts to her chest and abdomen in the hope that it will differentiate and replace the damaged skin and organs.
-One month later, Hart is released while Rose remains in a coma.
+Rose Miller and her boyfriend, Hart Reed, are involved in a motorcycle accident in the Quebec countryside after encountering a van in the middle of the road.
+Hart suffers a broken hand, a separated shoulder and a concussion, while Rose is severely injured and burned.
+They are taken to the Keloid Clinic for Plastic Surgery, where Dr. Dan Keloid performs an experimental procedure on Rose, using morphogenetically neutral grafts to replace her damaged skin and organs.
+Hart is released after a month, but Rose remains in a coma.